Reuel-Christian-Pornobe/practice/README.md

-This is my coding practices for algorithms and Data analyzations
+This is my coding practices